 The Eurovision 2020 dates are: Tuesday 12th May – Saturday 16th May 2020.
 The Eurovision 2020 semi-finals will start on the 12th and the Grand Final of the Eurovision Song Contest 2020 will be on the Saturday evening.

 The cost of tickets for Eurovision 2020 varies depending on which show you see.
 As may be expected, the Eurovision 2020 semi-finals ticket prices will be cheaper than the tickets for the Grand Final of the Eurovision Song Contest 2020.
-Tickets for Eurovision 2020 are not yet available however, when they are, make sure to purchase your tickets for Eurovision 2020 on a trusted site, such as the venue’s own site.
+Tickets for Eurovision 2020 are now available!
+You can purchase your tickets for Eurovision 2020 here.

 How to get to Rotterdam Ahoy